Types of business structures

 |Is it easy to dissolve or exit?||Yes||Yes||Yes||No|

 Still unsure?
-This Government tool can help you work out the small business structure that will best suit your needs.
+This Australian Government tool can help you work out the type of business structure that will best suit your needs.

 Get your free editable business plan template to build out your business strategy and goals for the future.